Add a GoDaddy domain and set up email in Office 365

 Now that I’ve got email set up in Office 365, how do I move my old email messages?

 As an admin of an Office 365 Small Business organization with only a few users, the simplest way to move email and, in some cases, personal contacts, calendars, and tasks, from other accounts is to have your users do it themselves.
 There are several ways to migrate information into Office 365 email.
-Check out the options for moving email, and then decide what works best for your organization.
+Check out Migrate email and contacts to Office 365 for business, and then decide what works best for your organization.

 Where can I learn more about using domains in Office 365?